 A 'Tale' Of Child Sex Abuse Was Inspired By Filmmaker's Real-Life Trauma

-In 1973, documentary filmmaker Jennifer Fox wrote a story for her 8th grade English class that alluded to a young girl's intimate relationship with a middle-aged man and woman.
+In 1973, documentary filmmaker Jennifer Fox wrote a story for her eighth-grade English class that alluded to a young girl's intimate relationship with a middle-aged man and woman.
 At the time, Fox's teacher assumed the story was fiction.

 It wasn't.